olympiaobr/ai-rag-quiz/data/data_example.md

 Ethical issues in AI include data privacy, fairness, transparency, accountability, and the prevention of biases or harmful outputs, necessitating careful oversight and responsible model design.

 Who are important role models in the field of AI & ML?

 Chip Huyen: Writes  a cool blog  about ML and AI Timnit Gebru: An AI scientist that have many influential papers on AI ethics Andrej Karpathy: Research scientist on various influential roles in OpenAI, tesla, and more, keeps a very cool youtube channel explaining the fundamentals of large language models.

+Ethics quiz

+You are an AI developer working at a technology firm called Techscape.
+In order to make the recruitment process easier, the company has decided to develop an AI-based recruitment tool that automatically shortlists potential candidates based on their CVs.
+However, after putting it to use, it is discovered that the tool disproportionately selects men over women candidates.

+Who or what do you think is most responsible for this issue?
+No-one is responsible
+Dataset and ML algorithm Used
+Developer Who made the tool
+Dataset, ml algorithm and developer

+How would you proceed in this scenario?
+Answer:  Developer Who made the tool